entropic-dev/boltzmann/docs/content/reference/02-handlers.md

 }
 ```

-This configuration information is passed to the [`cookie`] package in order to create
+This configuration information is passed to the [`cookie`] package in order to
-[`Set-Cookie`] headers for outgoing responses.
+create [`Set-Cookie`] headers for outgoing responses.

-The state of the cookie map is tracked; if any values are changed (or deleted), Boltzmann
+Boltzmann tracks the state of the cookie map; if any values change or are
-will automatically generate and attach a `Set-Cookie` header to responses.
+deleted, Boltzmann automatically generates and attaches a `Set-Cookie` header to
+responses.

-Incoming cookies don't contain enough information to recreate fields other than `.value`,
+Incoming cookies don't contain enough information to recreate fields other than
-so those values will be synthesized with defaults.
+`.value`, so those values are synthesized with defaults.

 **Example use:**